-I am frequently asked when the statute of limitations in expires on property insurance claims in Texas.
+I am frequently asked when the statute of limitations expires on property insurance claims in Texas.
 Here is the short answer:

-- The statute of limitations for Breach of Contract in Texas is 4 years.
-But, the property insurance policy usually has a provision which reads: “No one may bring legal action against us under this policy unless…the action is brought within two years and one day after the date on which the direct physical loss or damage occurred.”
+- 1. The statute of limitations for Breach of Contract in Texas is 4 years.
+But, the property insurance policy usually has a provision that reads: “No one may bring legal action against us under this policy unless…the action is brought within two years and one day after the date on which the direct physical loss or damage occurred.”

 BUT some policies also have what is known as a “savings clause” which states that if a limitations provision is invalid, the insured must bring suit within the shortest amount of time permitted by law.